List of Mock the Week episodes: Series 23 (2026)

+Further series

+Three series for a 2027 broadcast, totalling 22 episodes, were announced in July 2026.
+The first of these will run for seven episodes from February 2027.

 Scores

 Despite not being a serious competition, points are awarded at the end of each round and a winner is announced at the conclusion of each episode.
 Below is the number of series and episode wins by each of the regular panellists.
-As Andy Parsons took over from Rory Bremner, both of their scores are combined and shown individually.
-Despite Chris Addison, Frankie Boyle and Russell Howard all being regulars at certain times, they are not listed in the headers; instead, their wins are combined with the panellist who was seen as their captain during their tenures.